paezha/University-AI-Panel/README.md

-has come to believe that the terms were abusive: while Stack Overflow’s terms of service state that posters cannot revoke permission to use, the site also operates under a Creative Commons license that requires attribution, something that AIs notoriously *do not* do.
-Some members of the community have protested the deal with OpenAI by trying to withdraw or change their posts, in what Ars Technica unhelpfully termed [sabotage](https://arstechnica.com/information-technology/2024/05/stack-overflow-users-sabotage-their-posts-after-openai-deal/).
+has come to believe that the terms were abusive: while Stack Overflow’s terms of service state that posters cannot revoke permission to use, the site also operates under a Creative Commons license that requires attribution, something that AIs notoriously *do not do*.
+Some members of the community protested the deal with OpenAI by trying to withdraw or change their posts, in what Ars Technica unhelpfully termed [sabotage](https://arstechnica.com/information-technology/2024/05/stack-overflow-users-sabotage-their-posts-after-openai-deal/).
-It is an open question how long Stack Overflow will remain a community-based space, after it started treating its members as unwitting, and even unwilling providers of data for OpenAI.
+It is an open question how long Stack Overflow will remain a community-based space, especially after it started treating its members as unwitting, and even unwilling providers of data for OpenAI.

 Google, for its part, turned to Reddit for training data to the tune of
 \$60 million per year (Roth 2024).
 As Reddit content begins to creep